knot126/Leaf/README.md

 # Leaf

-A collection of single header libraries working with low-level stuff; currently, an ELF loading library and function hooking library.
+Leaf is a collection of single header libraries meant for working with programs (mainly video games) at a low level.

-* [Leaf](leaf.h) - The main project, a custom ELF loader.
-Made for bypassing Android Q's restrictions on marking native code pages as RWX.
+* [Leaf](leaf.h) - The main project, a custom ELF loader, for AArch32 and AArch64 (with untested x86 and x86_64 support).
+Originally made for bypassing Android Q's restrictions on marking native code pages as RWX.
 Natrually all segments are loaded as RWX and it provides some replacement for dlsym() lookups.
 * [LeafHook](leafhook.h) - Native function hooking library, for AArch32 and AArch64, works similarly to something like Cydia Substrate or comex's Substitute.
 Might support other hooking methods in the future.

+## Future Plans

+* Thread safe LeafHook with more hooking/detour methods (instruction copy, software break), , and even mid-function hooking.
+* LeafDebug for debugging programs without a "real" debugger.